Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

-Starting with Invariant~1, a blocked algorithm can be derived by repartitioning the matrix $ X $ as { } where the gray highlighting captures the block of rows and columns which will be factorized in this iteration.
+} where the gray highlighting captures the block of rows and columns which will be factorized in this iteration.
 The other matrices are repartitioned conformally.
-Pushing this through the FLAME methodology yields the algorithm in Fig.~\ref{fig:LTLt_blk} (Variant~1).
+The FLAME methodology yields the algorithm in Fig.~\ref{fig:LTLt_blk} (Variant~1).
 Importantly, this algorithm casts the bulk of the computation in terms of the ``sandwiched'' skew-symmetric rank-k update ({\sc skew\_tridiag\_rankk}) of $ \left( \right)$.

 \paragraph*{Cost} What is somewhat surprising about this blocked right-looking algorithm is that its cost, when the blocking size $ b $ is reasonably large, is essentially $ m^3 / 3 $ flops which equals half the cost of the unblocked right-looking (modified Parlett-Reid) algorithm and is equal to that of the unblocked left-looking (modified Aasen) algorithm.
+As shown in Sec.~\ref{sec:skew}, the {\sc skew\_tridiag\_rankk} operation is equivalent to a series of rank-2 updates, which is the form of the straightforward blocked Parlett-Reid algorithm.
+However, blocked Parlett-Reid does not lead to the alternating zero column structure responsible for the reduction in cost of blocked Variant 1.

 \paragraph*{Notes} If we choose the block size in the algorithm equal to one ($ X_{22} $ is $ 0 \times 0 $), then this becomes the unblocked right-looking (Parlett-Reid) algorithm.
 This new blocked algorithm has some resemblance to the blocked algorithm for computing the $ L T L^T $ factorization of a symmetric matrix by Rozlo\v{z}n\'{\i}k et al.~\cite{Miroslav2011} and can be modified to perform that operation.
-In their algorithm, blocks of the same matrix $ H $ that Aasen introduced are computed, which is what we avoid. {\em If} a high-performance sandwiched {\sc skew\_tridiag\_rankk} update were available, {\em then} our algorithm avoids the workspace required by their algorithm for parts of $ H $.
-We discuss this more in Section~\ref{sec:implementation}.
+In their algorithm, blocks of the same matrix $ H $ that Aasen introduced are computed, which is what we avoid. {\em If} a high-performance sandwiched {\sc skew\_tridiag\_rankk} update were available, {\em then} our algorithm avoids the workspace required by their algorithm for parts of $ H $, further discussed in Section~\ref{sec:implementation}.